Brunni132/vdp16-samples/README.md

 	designTileset: string; // name of the tileset (VdpSprite)
 	designPalette: string; // name of the first palette (takes precedence over the one defined in the tileset); tiles can use this and the next 15 palettes via the bits 12-15 in the tile number.

 	// Adds x and y to the current address and sets w/h.
-Modifies and return this object. offsetted(x: number, y: number, w: number, h: number): VdpMap;
+Modifies and return this instance of VdpMap. offset(x: number, y: number, w: number, h: number): VdpMap;
 }

 class VdpPalette {